braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/setting_up_currents.md

 ## Step 5: Field transformations

-Currents field transformations allow you to designate certain fields in Currens for removal (replace with an empty string) or hashing (applying an SHA-256 hashing algorithm).
+Currents field transformations allow you to designate certain fields in Currents for removal (replace with an empty string) or hashing (applying an SHA-256 hashing algorithm).

 Selecting a field for one of these transformations will apply that transformation to all events in which that field appears.
 For example, selecting `email_address` for hashing will hash the `email_address` field in Email Send, Email Open, Email Bounce, Subscription Group State Change, etc.